Tencent/omi/tutorial/render-web-components-to-native.md

 | `afterUpdate`    | after update                             |
 | `beforeRender`   | before `render()`                           |

 How to ensure that Omi's life cycle is performed normally in JSCore.
-Through Omi WeElement, it can be known.
+Through Omi WeElement, it can be known:

 ```js
   connectedCallback() {